pivotal/docs-tap/cli-plugins/apps/how-to-guides.hbs.md

 ## <a id='live-updated-debug'> --live-update and --debug

-`--live-update` allows users to make a workload deployment, make changes to the source code and see those changes reflected within seconds in the workload running on the cluster.

-An example with a Spring Boot application:
+`--live-update` deploys the workload with configuration which enables local source code changes to be reflected on the running workload within seconds after the source code changes have been saved.
+This can be particularly valuable when iterating on features which require the workload to be deployed and running to validate.

+Live update is ideally situated for executing from within one of our supported IDE extensions, but it can also be utilized independently as shown in the following Spring Boot application example:

+**Prerequisites:** [Tilt](https://docs.tilt.dev/install.html) must be installed on the client

 1. Clone the repository by running: